 The lipid A component varies from one organism to another and is essential in imparting specific pathogenic attributes to the bacteria.
 Inherent to gram-negative bacteria, LPS provides integrity to the bacterial cell and a mechanism of interaction of the bacteria to other surfaces.
 Most bacterial LPS molecules are thermostable and generate a robust pro-inflammatory stimulus for the immune system in mammals.
 Since different types of LPS are present in different genera of gram-negative bacteria, LPS is used for serotyping gram-negative bacteria.
 More specifically, the O-antigen imparts serological distinction to the bacterial species.
 Also, the size and composition of LPS are highly dynamic among bacterial species.
 Due to its unique properties, LPS has gained considerable research focus to understand its complex structure, biogenesis, transport, and assembly.
 Besides, LPS is also a recognized biomarker due to its central role in host-pathogen interaction that facilitates the infection process.

 The gram-negative bacterial cell membrane is composed of an outer membrane and an inner membrane.
 The outer membrane is exposed to the outside environment, while the inner membrane envelops the cytoplasm.
-Contrary to the usual biological membrane, the gram-negative bacterial membrane does not have phospholipid bilayer but an asymmetric bilayer with LPS on the outside and phospholipid on the inside.
+Contrary to the usual biological membrane, the gram-negative bacterial membrane does not have a phospholipid bilayer but an asymmetric bilayer with LPS on the outside and phospholipid on the inside.
 In non-capsulated bacterial strains, such as E.coli, Pseudomonas, etc., LPS is exposed to the cell surface, while in the capsulated strains such as Klebsiella pneumonia, Haemophilus influenza, etc., LPS is present below the capsular layer.

 Of the three components, lipid A is the most bioactive component of LPS and a potent part of the endotoxin response generated by a molecule.
-Thus, LPS can be used for the early detection of infection since it induces an innate immune response specifically through Toll-like receptors (TLRs).
-Even when the immune system causes lysis of the bacterial cells, lipid A containing fragments of the membrane released in the circulation, cause fever, diarrhea, and in adverse circumstances lead to septic (endotoxic) shocks.
+Thus, LPS can be used for the early detection of infection since it induces an innate immune response, specifically through Toll-like receptors (TLRs).
+Even when the immune system causes lysis of the bacterial cells, lipid A containing fragments of the membrane released in the circulation cause fever, diarrhea, and in adverse circumstances, lead to septic (endotoxic) shock.
 Though lipid A moiety is a very conserved part of the LPS, the structure differs among different strains, species, and subspecies of bacteria.
 Hence, the overall immune activation and response depend upon the structure of lipid A moiety of LPS.
 LPS recognition by the host is crucial for clearing the infections of invading bacterial pathogens.
 On the other hand, most gram-negative bacteria show innate resistance to many antimicrobial therapies due to the presence of LPS because it develops a permeability barrier at the cell surface.

 In contrast to lipid A, O-antigens are the most variable part of the LPS molecule that imparts antigenic specificity to the molecule.
 The size or the composition of the O-antigen can reliably indicate the virulence potential of a bacterial strain.
 Modifications in the O-antigen plausibly play an essential role in the infection process.
 It mainly imparts the potential to induce attachment, colonization of the host, and the ability to circumvent host defense mechanisms.